The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 John Norris Maguire Professor of Information Technologies, Emeritus, Sloan School of Management, Professor of Engineering Systems, School of Engineering and Founding Director, research consortium Cybersecurity at MIT Sloan (CAMS)

 Dr. Madnick is the John Norris Maguire Professor of Information Technologies, Emeritus at the MIT Sloan School of Management and the founding director of Cybersecurity at MIT Sloan: the Interdisciplinary Consortium for Improving Critical Infrastructure Cybersecurity.
-His involvement in cybersecurity research goes back to 1979, when he coauthored the book Computer Security.
-Currently, he heads the Cybersecurity at MIT Sloan Initiative.
+His involvement in cybersecurity...
+More info

 Larry Susskind